huggingface/blog/introduction-to-ggml.md

 3. **Lightweight**: The compiled binary size is less than 1MB, which is tiny compared to PyTorch (which usually takes hundreds of MB).
 4. **Good compatibility**: It supports many types of hardware, including x86_64, ARM, Apple Silicon, CUDA, etc.
 5. **Support for quantized tensors**: Tensors can be quantized to save memory (similar to JPEG compression) and in certain cases to improve performance.
-6. **Extremely memory efficient**: This is both an advantage and a disadvantage.
-Overhead for storing tensors and performing computations is minimal.
+6. **Extremely memory efficient**: Overhead for storing tensors and performing computations is minimal.

-However, ggml also comes with some disadvantages that you need to keep in mind when using it (Attention: this list may change in future versions of ggml):
+However, ggml also comes with some disadvantages that you need to keep in mind when using it (this list may change in future versions of ggml):
 - Not all tensor operations are supported on all backends.
 For example, some may work on CPU but won't work on CUDA.
 - Development with ggml may not be straightforward and may require deep knowledge of low-level programming.
 - The project is in active development, so breaking changes are expected.